lextoumbourou/notes/notes/permanent/Radians.md

 tags:
   - Trigonometry
 cover: /_media/radian-cover.png
-summary: A radian measures an angle in radiuses
+summary: A measurement of an angle in radiuses
 ---

 A radian is a measurement of an angle.